 Comparable to the mechanics of a depreciation schedule, i.e. the actual cash outflow is not recognized in the period the capital expenditure (Capex) was incurred, but rather spread across its useful life.

 The prepaid expense asset incrementally declines until the balance eventually reaches zero.

 Simultaneously, as the company’s recorded balance decreases, the expense appears on the income statement in the period corresponding with the coinciding benefit.

-The prepaid expense line item stems from a company paying in advance for products/services anticipated to be used at a later date.
+The prepaid expense line item stems from a company paying in advance for products/services anticipated to be used later.

 In contrast, accrued expenses are costs incurred by a company but not yet paid for, typically due to the absence of an invoice (i.e. waiting on the bill).

-One common example of an early prepayment is insurance coverage, which is often paid upfront to cover multiple future periods.
+One common example of an early prepayment is insurance coverage, often paid upfront to cover multiple future periods.